kent-map/kent/landscape/river-dour/README.md

 When Drellingore stream flows to Dover town
 Wheat shall be forty shillings and barley a pound.[^ref5]
 <br><br>
-The saying is often repeated In an alternative version, the wheat is only valued at 1 shilling "and bullocks at a crown"[^ref6] Charles Harper wrote that "where the Dour flows, all the vegetation is luxuriant, and there are lovely ponds decked with water-lilies beside the Crabble Meadows" (240)
+The saying is often repeated in newspapers and topographical books, and presumably indicates that wheat prices will rise due to the damage that the water will do to the crops.
+In an alternative version, the wheat is only valued at 1 shilling "and bullocks at a crown"[^ref6] Charles Harper wrote that "where the Dour flows, all the vegetation is luxuriant, and there are lovely ponds decked with water-lilies beside the Crabble Meadows" (240)
 <param ve-map center="Q2703021" zoom="15">
 <param ve-image url="https://en.wikipedia.org/wiki/River_Dour#/map/0">